Wild Animal Ethics: Symposium

+Commentaries

+Nicolas Delon argued that the book gives too little attention to agency and freedom.
+He nevertheless credited Johannsen with treating liberty as a relevant consideration and with favouring interventions that limit restrictions on liberty.

+Bob Fischer challenged Johannsen's discussion of habitat destruction on two grounds.
+He questioned Johannsen's estimate of how many animals have lives that are positive overall.
+He also argued that, even if Johannsen's framing of positive and negative lives is accepted, it does not support Johannsen's conclusion because there are independent reasons against it.

-O'Brien's commentary takes exception with Johannsen's assertion that the non-identity problem has no effect on the reasons to intervene in nature.
-He argues that large scale interventions in nature will, in turn, change the types of animals that will come into existence and, as a result, enable harms experienced by and inflicted by these individuals.
-In conclusion, he asserts that "by causing animals to exist, knowing that they will inflict and suffer harms, we become morally responsible for those harms."
+Gary David O'Brien disputed Johannsen's claim that the nonidentity problem does not affect reasons to intervene in nature.
+He argued that large-scale interventions would alter which animals come into existence and would thereby cause harms experienced and inflicted by those individuals.
+He concluded that "by causing animals to exist, knowing that they will inflict and suffer harms, we become morally responsible for those harms."

-Palmer's commentary questions Johannsen's claim that naturalness, or wildness, is not intrinsically valuable and the assertion that the majority of wild animals have terrible lives.
-On the latter, Palmer asserts that more evidence is needed and for the former she contends that Johannsen mischaracterizes the significance of the value of wildness which could lead to conflicts with his suggested wide-scale interventions.
-She concludes that if he wants to gain democratic legitimacy for such interventions, he needs to give more serious attention to such conflicts.
+Clare Palmer questioned Johannsen's claim that naturalness, or wildness, has no intrinsic value, as well as his view that most wild animals have very bad lives.
+She argued that more evidence is needed for the latter claim and that Johannsen misrepresents the value of wildness in a way that creates possible conflict with his proposed large-scale interventions.
+Palmer concluded that, if Johannsen wants such interventions to gain democratic legitimacy, he must take those conflicts more seriously.

-Johannsen responds to the commentaries in his paper "Defending Wild Animal Ethics".
-He defends his arguments regarding intrinsic value and valuing of harmful natural processes, rejecting the notion of intrinsic valuing.
-Johannsen evaluates intentional habitat destruction as a response to wild animal suffering, contending that it is unjustified within a moderate deontological framework.
-The article also examines the role of agency in wild animal wellbeing, its connection to exercise of agency, and its impact on quality of life.
-Furthermore, Johannsen addresses the concept of identity-affecting actions and the potential generation of secondary duties, extending considerations of rectificatory justice to interventions aimed at mitigating harm to wild animals.
+Johannsen responded to the commentaries in "Defending Wild Animal Ethics".
+He defended his views on intrinsic value and the evaluation of harmful natural processes, rejecting appeals to intrinsic value in this context.
+He also considered intentional habitat destruction as a response to wild animal suffering, arguing that it is not justified within a moderate deontological framework.
+In addition, he discussed agency in wild animal well-being, its relation to the exercise of agency, and its effect on quality of life.
+He also addressed identity-affecting actions and the possibility that they generate secondary duties, extending considerations of rectificatory justice to interventions intended to reduce harms to wild animals.

-Endorsements and reviews
+Reviews

-Jeff Sebo describes the book as "an excellent book that makes a powerful case for reducing wild animal suffering".
-Jeff McMahan asserts that: "The suffering of animals in the wild is a serious moral issue, to which this book is a sensible, well-argued, and humane response."
+Jeff Sebo described the book as "an excellent book that makes a powerful case for reducing wild animal suffering".
+Jeff McMahan wrote that: "The suffering of animals in the wild is a serious moral issue, to which this book is a sensible, well-argued, and humane response."

-Elizabeth Mullineaux gave the book a positive review, stating that it presents clear and well-reasoned arguments accessible to readers without specialised knowledge of philosophy, ethics, or animal welfare.
-She wrote that it combines agreeable insights with challenging ideas, encouraging reflection on approaches to reducing wild animal suffering, and recommended it strongly to readers interested in the topic.
+Elizabeth Mullineaux gave the book a positive review, writing that it presents clear arguments accessible to readers without specialised knowledge of philosophy, ethics, or animal welfare.
+She wrote that it combines familiar ideas with more challenging claims about reducing wild animal suffering, and recommended it to readers interested in the topic.